-HOW TO UPDATE KODI ON LINUX /MINT / UBUNTU
+HOW TO UPDATE KODI TO LATEST VERSION ON LINUX /MINT / UBUNTU

 If you would like to build Kodi from source code, please read this guide.
 The below guide will also work on Ubuntu/Mint.